Whanganui

 Tongariro National Park

-Walk 6.5 km on the busy SH47 east of National Park village to the turn-off at right to the Mangahuia track and head 500m up to the Maungahuia camp site.
+Walk 6.5 km on the busy SH47 east of Waimarino village to the turn-off at right to the Mangahuia track and head 500m up to the Maungahuia camp site.
 This is a popular spot with a cooking shelter, toilets, water and many sheltered campsites.
 You are supposed to book in advance if you plan to stay here.
+The Trail Pass covers the fee.

-Keep going up hill, crossing a number of streams that can be difficult after rain.
+Keep going uphill, crossing several streams that can be difficult after rain.
 The track begins through tussock and scrub and then moves into bush to become a typical NZ tramping track carpeted with many roots to stumble or climb over.
 Then you turn left onto the Whakapapaiti track.
-This crosses open tussock and a bridge over the Whakapapaiti Stream before passing through groves of kaikawaka and tī kōuka (cabbage trees) amongst the beech forest.
+(If you go right instead you come to the Whakapapaiti hut after about 3km (covered by the TA Trail Pass) and then the Round the Mountain Track.)
+The track crosses open tussock and a bridge over the Whakapapaiti Stream before passing through groves of kaikawaka and tī kōuka (cabbage trees) amongst the beech forest.
 The track can be boggy when wet.
 Take care drinking from streams, both here and elsewhere in the Tongaririo National Park, as some are heavily mineralised and contain toxic metals from volcanic sources.

-• Whakapapa Holiday Park – Bruce Rd, self contained cabins (sleep up to 6, $80 for cabin), bunkroom, campervan and tent sites.
-All very reasonably priced with good shared kitchen and bathrooms, and very basic camp store.
-The website may only allow booking the bunkroom as a whole for a group, but if that is the case, just phone up and ask about one bunk – they do allow that.
+• Whakapapa Holiday Park – Bruce Rd, self-contained cabins, bunkroom, campervan and tent sites.
+All very reasonably priced with good, shared kitchen and bathrooms, and very basic camp store.
 If camping, note that it is alpine here, so can be cold at night in a tent.
 07 892 3897.

 • Skotel Alpine Resort – Ngārauhoe Terrace, Whakapapa village.
 A hotel with a backpacker wing, including shared bathrooms, kitchen, lounge.
-Bunkrooms are sold on a room-only basis with the cheapest seeming to be a room with a double bed at $85 (Oct 2022).
+Bunkrooms are sold on a room-only basis with the cheapest seeming to be a room with a double bed at $80 (Sept 2024), but you could ask if they will allow you to share bunkrooms with strangers.
 0800 756 835; 07 892 3719.

 • Chateau Tongariro – Whakapapa village.
 A heritage hotel that is now closed because it needs seismic strengthening.
 Re-opening is probably years away, if at all.

-Places to eat at Whakapapa include a food truck by the holiday camp store offering burgers and fried food; the Skotel (evenings only); NZ’s highest café, Koll Ridge Café (2020m but you need to get up to the top of Bruce Rd at the base of the ski area (possible by shuttle) and then a ski lift, which may operate some hours during the peak summer holiday season); Lorenz’s (also at top of Bruce Rd); and the Tussock Bar and Restaurant, downhill from the Chateau, with pub fare of pizzas, burgers, fish and chip meals (average price for each of these $25), open from 2pm (in theory, but it has been ‘temporarily closed’ for some time and remains so as at Feb 2023).
+Places to eat at Whakapapa include a food truck by the holiday camp store offering burgers and fried food; the Skotel (evenings only) and Lorenz’s (at top of Bruce Rd, possibly only open in the ski season); and theoretically the Tussock Bar and Restaurant, downhill from the Chateau, with pub fare of pizzas, burgers, fish and chip meals but it has been ‘temporarily closed’ for some years now and remains so as at Sept 2025.

 At first look, Whakapapa Village could be a good place to spend the night.
 But the issue then is the following day, for unless you just do the 2.5 to 3 hrs walk to Mangatepopo Hut and stay there, you are faced with a long day (a bit over 10 hours, including long ascents and descents) of getting to the Tongaririo Holiday Park from Whakapapa over the Tongariro Crossing, unless you do some fiddle with shuttle transport and skip the walk to Mangatepopo or from Ketetahi to the holiday park.
 You are also not supposed to top up with water at the Mangatepopo Hut if you are not staying (there is a warden), so you will need to take a full supply from Whakapapa.